jonasbkarlsson/ev_smart_charging/README.md

 The configuration is done in the Home Assistant user interface.

-The first form contains the entities that the integration is interacting with.
+The configuration form contains the entities that the integration is interacting with.
 Parameter | Required | Description
 -- | -- | --
 Electricity price entity | Yes | The Nordpool integration sensor entity.